-Fed4FIRE+ experimenters from the ELEGANT project published the paper entitled “An ELEGANT dataset with Denial of Service and Man in The Middle attacks” in IEEE Access on July 27, 2021.
-Congratulations to Bruno Sousa, Tiago Cruz, Miguel Arieiro, and Vasco Pereira who co-authored the paper.
+Fed4FIRE+ experimenters from the ELEGANT project published the paper entitled “ELEGANT: Security of Critical Infrastructures With Digital Twins” in IEEE Access on July 27, 2021.
+Congratulations to Bruno Sousa, Tiago Cruz, Miguel Arieiro, Vasco Pereira, João Correia and Nuno Lourenço who co-authored the paper.

 The paper is fully available as part of the project’s commitment to bringing research results closer to the public.